DHZBill/ExercisesInC/reading_questions/thinkos.md

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.

+Interpreted languages usually support dynamic types but compiled languages usually don't.
+Compiled languages are mostly limited to static types.

 2) Name two advantages of static typing over dynamic typing.
+Static typing checks the error in compile time, but dynamic typing requires run time.
+Static typing makes it clear what type of the variable is but dynamic typing does not.

-3) Give an example of a static semantic error.
+3) Give an example of a static semantic error. int a = "hello";
 4) What are two reasons you might want to turn off code optimization?
+If the program has a minor bug, using optimization might makes it appear or disappear.
+Turning on optimization might requre higher compile time.

-5) When you run `gcc` with `-S`, why might the results look different on different computers?
+5) When you run `gcc` with `-S`, why might the results look different on different computers? gcc is configured differently for different machines(processors).
 6) If you spell a variable name wrong, or if you spell a function name wrong, the error messages you get might look very different.
 Why?
+Misspelling a variable name results in error in compiler, while misspelling a function name results in error in linker.
 7) What is a segmentation fault?
+It happens when trying to read or write an incorrect location in memory.

 ## Chapter 2